 You of course know that you can contribute a certain amount of income each year to an IRA account for investment.

-However, most Americans do not understand the concept of tax deferral and that retirement funds don’t have to be invested only through Wall Street.
+You also need to understand the concept of tax deferral and that retirement funds don't have to be invested only through Wall Street.
 See our article about Reasons To Form a Self Directed IRA to learn more.

 It’s not in the financial interests of the traditional institutional investment companies, such as Bank of America, Vanguard, or Scottrade to encourage you to make alternative investments using retirement funds.